someCorp/zmapper/README.md

 # zmapper
 # a wrapper around to zmap to scan an range of ports
-# an send a compressed csv via email
+# and send a compressed csv via email with the results